Togeri/100-days-of-code/log.md

 **Today's Progress**: Kept working on my Portfolio Challenge.
 Did some nice progress about the website's design.

 **Thoughts**: Today was rough.
 I felt so dumb over the whole day because I coudln't understand anything.
 I though I understood the Grid System.
 Wrong.
 I started with Bootstrap Navbar thinking I could do it easily.
 Wrong.
 Spent 90% of my time trying to figure out how it works.
 I felt so dumb for today's 90% of my #100DaysOfCode Challenge.
 But the last 10% of the day I made some good progress, so I think it's just fine for today.
-I will put my second project I did just for fun (nothing about FreeCodeCamp Challenge, more like "I want to try and do this for fun" Challenge.
+I will put my second project I did just for fun (nothing about FreeCodeCamp Challenge, more like "I want to try and do this for fun" Challenge).

 **Link(s) to work**: [Google Logo] (https://codepen.io/Togeri/pen/GrKgNK)